 This assessment is great for establishing a baseline of your current health and for monitoring progress to optimal health.
-It provides an overall of your health: red and white blood cell count, liver, pancreas, kidney, blood electrolytes, lipids, thyroid stimulating hormone, and metabolic health.
-Your healthcare provider may also recommend additional markers.
-That depends on the symptoms presented.
-Healthy Living Assessment must be collected after 12-14 hrs fasting.
+It provides a comprehensive, overall picture of your health: red and white blood cell count, biochemistry of organs such as liver and kidney, blood electrolytes, lipids, thyroid hormones, and metabolic markers.
+Your healthcare provider may also recommend testing for additional markers, depending on the symptoms presented.
+Samples for the Healthy Living Panel must be collected after prolonged fasting of 12 to 14 hours.

-The thyroid gland is responsible for metabolism, life maintenance.
+The thyroid gland is a crucial control organ that is responsible for overall metabolism, growth and life maintenance.
 When thyroid hormone levels are out of balance, so are you.
-Thyroid Assessments may be recommended when hyper - or hypothyroidism is suspected or when other hormone imbalances are present.
+Thyroid Assessments may be recommended when hyper- or hypothyroidism (excessive or insufficient thyroid activity, respectively) is suspected or when other hormonal imbalances are present.

 The Enhanced Thyroid Assessment includes the following tests: